How Artificial Intelligence is Breaking the Language Barrier

 Language translation techniques: how artificial translation works

-But now, we have to deal with huge volumes of data at a fast pace, which calls for a different approach.
+But now, we have to deal with vast volumes of data at a fast pace, which calls for a different approach.
 Today’s AI language translation tools leverage a deep learning technique called neural machine translation (NMT).

 Benefits of artificial intelligence in language translation

 These tools are integrated into the websites we use daily.
-They provide added convenience and a more streamlined experience when interacting with international products, services and people.
+They provide added convenience and a more streamlined experience when interacting with international products, services, and people.

 What’s more, language translation tools are usually free of charge and easily accessible to anyone with a computer or smartphone and an internet connection.
 Many tools are now also available offline, opening up new possibilities for traveling or doing business in areas where internet connections are less reliable.